jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Tunnel**
 Mole Man can **Tunnel** beneath enemy resources.
 If there are any enemy Locations, he must tunnel under those first.
 If there are none, he can tunnel under a face-down resource.
 When he **Tunnels**, remove him from the game and place him beneath the card he is tunneling under.
 At the start of your next turn, put him back onto your side and if the card he was under was a Location, turn it face down.
 If it was already face down, KO it.

-If he is beneath a Location and it gets turned face down (
+If he is beneath a Location and it gets turned face down (including by being used for a super power) or leaves play, put him into your back row.
+If he is beneath a face-down resource and it leaves play, put him into your back row.

 # Moon Girl
 Set: Monsters Unleashed!